-University of New England requires a minimum of 120 credits to complete a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
-University of New England does accept transfer credits.
+University of New England requires a minimum of 120 credits to graduate with a bachelor's degree.

+If students would like to graduate in less time than normal, they can choose the accelerated degree program.
+University of New England accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of New England has a summer session, so students can earn credits during the summer.

-Around 62% of students who started college at University of New England complete all the credits required within six years.
+NOTE: Around 66% of students who start college at University of New England graduate within six years.

 University of New England offers an orientation program before the start of fall classes to prepare new students for college life.

 |New Student Orientation||√|

 Reminder: University of New England may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 University of New England has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 Students are not required to fulfill a language requirement

 Students do not have to take a computer class.